Dr. Mitchell Naficy

 Deciding to go through drug detox is a life-changing choice.
 At first, it can feel overwhelming.
 You may wonder what detox is, how to prepare, and what your body will experience during the process.
 Drug detox is the first stage of recovery from addiction, but it also places unique demands on the body.
 The body works hard to remove harmful substances, and this requires the right kind of support.

 Many people underestimate how much physical care matters during recovery.
-Without giving the body proper nutrition, rest, and medical care, detox side effects may worsen, making recovery more difficult.
-But with the right tools and guidance, the body can heal in ways that promote strength, balance, and long-term wellness.
+Without proper nutrition, rest, and medical care, detox side effects may worsen and make recovery more difficult.
+With the right support, the body can heal in ways that promote strength, balance, and long-term wellness.

 At San Diego Wellness Center, we specialize in guiding people through detox in a way that supports both physical and emotional well-being.
 Let’s look at practical steps you can take to support your body through drug detox and recovery.